Welcome

 Call for papers for the QCDS 2026 Workshop

-We seek papers on any of the following topics, which will form the main themes of the QCDS 2026 workshop:
+We seek papers on any of the following topics (where QCDS stands for "Quantification AND/OR Classification under Dataset Shift"), which will form the main themes of the QCDS 2026 workshop:

 • Binary, multiclass, multilabel, and ordinal QCDS